 PhD Minor in African Studies

-The African studies Interdisciplinary Seminar AFRI-A731 may be taken twice for a total of six credits but variable credit is only allowed in addition to having taken it once as a three-credit seminar.
+The African Studies Interdisciplinary Seminar AFRI-A731 may be taken twice for a total of six credits but variable credit is only allowed in addition to having taken it once as a three-credit seminar.

-The program strongly recommends that Ph.D. candidates who minor in African Studies take two years of an African language in addition to their course work for the minor.
+The Program strongly recommends that Ph.D. candidates who minor in African Studies take two years of an African language in addition to their course work for the minor.
 Serious scholars of Africa are proficient in at least one African language.
-Moreover, language proficiency improves opportunities for fieldwork and funding; in fact it is a requirement for important overseas study grants (e.g., SSRC and Fulbright-Hays awards).
+Moreover, language proficiency improves opportunities for fieldwork and funding; in fact it is a requirement for important overseas research grants (e.g., SSRC and Fulbright-Hays awards).
 Students preparing a minor in African Studies and a minor in another field may double-count only one course.

 Students with special qualifications or previous course work at leading institutions may petition the Graduate Affairs Committee to give credit for work that is comparable to specific courses at Indiana University.
 Petitions must include a formal letter of request from the candidate, as well as a syllabus from the course in question.
 The materials should be submitted to the Chair of the Graduate Affairs Committee or the Director of the African Studies Program.
-The requirements stated above constitute a minimum level of expectation.